kirkjerk/lowLagAudio/README.md

 `lowLag.load(["pluck.mp3","pluck.ogg"],"pluck");`
 `lowLag.play("pluck");`
 Including an mp3 and ogg version gets you very high percentage coverage across browsers.
 (That was also example of using configuration options to `lowLag.init()`.)

+Note: lowLag contains a convenience version of the classic jQuery "ready" function.
+If you have a page without jQuery, you can put your custom function calling `lowLag.init()` and `.load()` into a call to `lowLag.ready()`.

 Command Options
 ---------------